 Finally, to emphasize the importance of diet, let’s say that you eat too much.
 You eat about 500 calories more per day than you burn.
-How many miles would you have to run per week to still be on track to lose one pound of body fat?
+How many miles would you have to run to still be on track to lose one pound of body fat each week?

-About 45 to 50.
+You’d have to run about 6.5 miles a day – or about 45 to 50 a week.
 Trust me, that’s a lot of running.
 You’d be better off cutting back on some of the food.

 So What’s the Final Verdict on Running for Weight Loss?

 For most people, I’d suggest you target something in the middle – 15 to 25 miles per week.
 As long as your diet is under control, that will set you up to lose a moderate amount of weight over a long period of time.
 And once you lose it, you’ll be able to keep it off.

 It’s also a reasonable amount of time.
 To run 15 to 25 miles per week, you’d have to run 3 to 5 miles a day.
 At an easy pace, that’ll mean committing 30 to 45 minutes per day to running.
 Yes, it’s a time commitment.
 But it’s not crazy, and I’m sure many people spend way more time in the gym and end up seeing less results.